MrSommC/made-template/project/projectplan.md

 Updated quarterly, it reflects up to date information on wind energy infrastructure and includes verification ratings for location and turbine characteristics.
 This dataset will be used to analyze state-level trends in wind energy adoption and identify leading states **Data Type**: Zip -> CSV

-**License**:
- "Map services and data are available from U.S. Wind Turbine Database, provided by the U.S. Geological Survey, American Clean Power Association, and Lawrence Berkeley National Laboratory via https://eerscmap.usgs.gov/uswtdb". from the source: "U.S. Wind Turbine Database are free and in the public domain [t]here are no restrictions[...]".
+**License**:"Map services and data are available from U.S. Wind Turbine Database, provided by the U.S. Geological Survey, American Clean Power Association, and Lawrence Berkeley National Laboratory via https://eerscmap.usgs.gov/uswtdb". from the source: "U.S. Wind Turbine Database are free and in the public domain [t]here are no restrictions[...]".

 ## Dataset 2 ##